From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 If you choose the tailor-made or self-guided option, you can walk at any time.
 We recommend avoiding the months from December to April in the Basque Country since the snow could make things rather difficult in some stages.

-If you choose the guided option, we have already arranged different dates for May and September 2016.
+If you choose the guided option, we have already arranged different dates for June, September and October 2018 and 2019.
 You only have to join this group.
 The specific dates are:

 About our services